brilliancebitcoin/nostrgram/README.md

 * [x] dark mode
 * [x] let people link a user directly into a channel like this: https://anigma.io?channel=whatever
 * [x] let people link a user directly to a profile like this: https://anigma.io?profile=whatever
+* [x] let users add individuals to a local blacklist
+* [x] let users block individuals from appearing in their dms
 * [ ] private groups with shared decryption keys
 * [ ] make an option to set and modify relays in settings
 * [ ] connect to at least two relays by default